 Roasted Shrimp with Romesco

 Romesco sauce is a unique Spanish condiment with a peppery, nutty flavor.
-This recipe makes extra sauce, so you can add zest to roasted vegetables and marinate pork chops as well (see related recipes at left).
+This recipe makes extra sauce, so you can add zest to roasted vegetables and marinate pork chops as well.

 Storage tip: The romesco sauce can be stored in airtight containers in the refrigerator for up to 1 month.
 Drizzle olive oil over the surface before covering with the lid.
 Bring to room temperature and stir well before serving.